lmanul/424/maintenance/index.md

 ## Drainage clogs

-It can happen that the drainage on the East side of the building gets clogged.
+It can happen that the drainage on the East side of the building gets clogged, in a way that makes it look like a leak.
 In that case the water comes down the facade like this, potentially infiltrating into any cracks:

 ![Clog](img/east_clog.jpg)